 Wildlife crossings are underpasses or overpasses that allow wildlife to pass unharmed beneath or above a road to access important habitat.
 This connection also helps prevent the isolation of wildlife populations, which can increase the risk of eventual extirpation or local extinction.
-Many underpasses function as wildlife crossings even if they weren't designed for that purpose.
+Wildlife crossings can vary in size depending on the target species, and many underpasses function as wildlife crossings even if they weren't designed for that purpose.

 One of the objectives of VSWCC is to identify existing underpasses that are or could be used by wildlife and work towards implementing measures to increase their use.
-Adding fencing along the roadside and connecting it to an underpass can help guide wildlife to the structure and keep them off the road.
+Adding wildlife fencing along the roadside and connecting it to an underpass can help guide wildlife to the structure and keep them off the road.

 Similarly, VSWCC is conducting site visits to known amphibian and reptile mortality hot spots throughout Virginia.
 The goal is to determine if we can reduce wildlife mortality at these sites through the use of simple and inexpensive interventions like drift fencing.